The Gokyo Lakes Trek itinerary: The ultimate guide

 9 kilometers, 4 hours, – 100 meters

-For most people this is the first day on the Gokyo Lakes trek if you decide to fly into Lukla.
+For most people this is the first day on the Gokyo Lakes trek if you decide to fly from Kathmandu into Lukla.
 I decided to start my hiking adventure into the Everest region by doing the Jiri to Lukla trek.
 Few people still do this trek, but it’s a great way to see the hills and rural life of Nepal.

 From Lukla onwards the trail became very busy compared with the days before.
 More trekkers, more villages, more restaurants and more lodges to choose from.